-3 Toddlers Walk Away From West Bridgewater Daycare
+3 Toddlers Walk Away From West Bridgewater Day Care

 She held a mandatory staff meeting Monday night to go over safety protocol.

-Kilcoyne showed WBZ the new master locks on all the gates and the newly installed cameras.
+Kilcoyne showed WBZ-TV the new master locks on all the gates and the newly installed cameras.

 “I’m sick to my stomach.
 I’m absolutely sick to my stomach.
 I’m a mother of five myself,” said Kilcoyne.

-One parent who spoke with WBZ is now considering taking his son to another daycare.
+One parent who spoke with WBZ is now considering taking his son to another day care.

 “There’s no excuse for kids wandering off,” said the parent.